-Ayriell Robinson is in her second season on the Lindenwood women’s basketball coaching staff in 2017-18.
+Ayriell Robinson is in her third season on the Lindenwood women’s basketball coaching staff in 2018-19.

 Robinson comes to Lindenwood after coaching one season at NCAA Division I Southeastern Louisiana.
 Among the players she coached was Nanna Pool who was a third-team all-conference selection.